dylanspyer/dylanspyer/README.md

   # Hello 👋 I'm Dylan Spyer 🙂👨‍💻

 💻 Hi, I'm Dylan.
 I'm a software engineer based out of Austin, TX 🤠.
 Passionate about learning and problem-solving through code, I thrive on tackling complex challenges with creative solutions.
 My experience as a senior program manager at Amazon has honed my ability to organize, communicate, and execute tasks efficiently.
-I bring a methodical and results-driven approach to every project.🌱
+I bring a methodical and results-driven approach to every project. 🌱

 ### 🧠 Cerebellum Realtime

-Most recently, I co-created Cerebellum.
-Cerebellum is an open-source cloud-based infrastructure and library that provides an easy way to develop realtime web applications built to scale. ✨
+🔭 Most recently, I co-created Cerebellum.
+Cerebellum is an open-source cloud-based infrastructure and library that provides an easy way to develop realtime web applications built to scale.
+It takes care of common realtime requirements such as connection state recovery, data persistence, user presence, authentication, and more. ✨

 ### 🌴 Outside of Work

 I'm usually coaching or practicing Brazilian Jiu Jitsu, playing chess, or trying something new.
 Most recently, I started learning to play the piano 🎹.

 ### 📫 How to Reach Me

+🚀 I'm looking for my next opportunity.
+If you'd like to collaborate 👯, please reach out!
 <div>
   <a href=mailto:dylanspyer@gmail.com>
     <img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail" />